 Morphology.
 The body is rounded and moderately deep, being deepest in front of the pelvic fin origin.
 The predorsal profile is gently convex and a nuchal hump is present in some fish.
 The dorsal head profile is concave or straight.
 The abdomen between the anus and the posterior pelvic fin base is compressed.
 The caudal peduncle is compressed and deep.
 The snout tip is slightly pointed.
 The eye is positioned well into the anterior half of the head.
 The mouth is oblique, terminal, or the upper lip projects, or usually slightly subterminal or lips equal, and the mouth extends back to a level between the nostril and the eye.
 Lips are moderately thick and the upper lip is thickest at its centre.
 Fin rays are thin and not fleshy (Turan et al., 2017).
 The dorsal fin margin is straight.
 The dorsal fin origin lies posterior to the level of the pelvic fin origin.
 The depressed dorsal fin extends back level with the anal fin origin.
 The caudal fin is shallowly forked and has pointed tips.
 The anal fin margin is straight, emarginate or slightly rounded.
 The anal fin does not extend back to the caudal fin base.
-The pelvic fin is rounded and does not extend back to the pelvic fin origin.
-The pelvic fin origin.
+The pelvic fin is rounded and does not extend back to the anal fin origin.
+The pectoral fin is rounded and does not extend back to the pelvic fin origin.